Celeritas¶

 Implementation¶

 The bulk of Celeritas’ code is in several code libraries to be used by external users and application developers.
 Currently, the most stable and user-ready component of Celeritas is its Geant4 interface for offloading.
-This section has two audiences:
+This section includes detailed descriptions of the physics model implementations, and high-level summaries of the Celeritas Application Programming Interfaces (APIs).
+Cursory documentation for many of the classes and other data constructs are described in this user manual, but further details for developers can be found in the full Doxygen-generated developer documentation.

 The Celeritas codebase lives under the src/